 - 1 glass dry white wine or sherry

 - paprika powder

 - olive oil

-- Stir the wings for 3 minutes.
-Then add the peeled garlic cloves and the bay leaves.
+Fry the wings for 3 minutes.
+Then add the peeled garlic and bay leaves.

-- Let the wings turn golden.
+Fry the wings until golden.
 Stir regularly.
 After 5 to 6 minutes add the white wine and a tablespoon of lemon juice.

-- Stir the wings well.
+Stir well.
 Then fry them for another 5 minutes until they are cooked through.
-In the meantime drain the potatoes when they are golden and add them to the wings as well.
-Sprinkle with the freshly chopped parsley.
+In the meantime drain the potatoes when they are golden and add them to the wings.
+Sprinkle with the chopped parsley.

-- Stir the wings and check the seasoning.
-Then add extra pepper, salt or paprika to taste if necessary.
+Stir and check the seasoning.
+Then add extra pepper, salt or paprika to taste.
 Take the pan off the heat and divide the wings and potatoes over plates.
 Drizzle with the remaining sauce.
 Serve hot.